Electronic miscellaneous document: Standard

-EMD implementation is part of an IATA Simplifying the Business program called e-services, endorsed by IATA Board of Governors.
+EMD implementation is part of an IATA Simplifying the Business program called e-services, endorsed by IATA board of governors.

-Since 2009, IATA Board of Governors endorsed the replacement in IATA BSP (for GDS agents sales) of current Virtual Miscellaneous Charge Orders (VMCO) and Virtual Miscellaneous Multi-purpose Documents (VMPD) at the end of 2013 by 100% EMD.
-This mean that starting 2014, VMCO and VMPD should not be processed anymore by IATA BSP.
+Since 2009, IATA board of governors endorsed the replacement in IATA BSP (for GDS agents sales) of current virtual miscellaneous charge orders (VMCO) and virtual miscellaneous multi-purpose documents (VMPDs) at the end of 2013 by 100% EMD.
+This mean that starting 2014, VMCO and VMPD should not be processed any more by IATA BSP.

 At the beginning of November 2013, IATA confirmed the sunset of vMCO documents in January 2014 and announced a delay to sunset the vMPD until November 2014. vMCO documents have been removed from IATA BSP in January 2014.

 Since 1 November 2014, vMCO and vMPD documents are not anymore supported in IATA BSP, therefore IATA BSP only supports EMD and e-tickets.

-The following Computer reservations system have implemented the IATA EMD standard for airlines direct sales:
+The following computer reservations system have implemented the IATA EMD standard for airlines direct sales: